Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 |`CertificateCredential`|service principal|constructor parameters

 Credentials can be chained together to be tried in turn until one succeeds using the `ChainedTokenCredential`; see [chaining credentials](#chaining-credentials) for details.

-> Note: All credential implementations in the Azure Identity library are threadsafe, and a single credential instance can be used to create multiple service clients.
+__Note__: All credential implementations in the Azure Identity library are threadsafe, and a single credential instance can be used to create multiple service clients.

 ## DefaultAzureCredential
 `DefaultAzureCredential` is appropriate for most scenarios where the application is intended to run in the Azure Cloud.
 This is because the `DefaultAzureCredential` determines the appropriate credential type based of the environment it is executing in.
 It supports authenticating both as a service principal or managed identity, and can be configured so that it will work both in a local development environment or when deployed to the cloud.